 - Lost wages, both present and future earnings

-- Medical expenses, both for present and future needs
+- Medical expenses, both for current and future needs

 - Permanent disfigurement